 What is This Site?

-Liberty Archives is a privately run, data archiving project.
+Liberty Archives is a privately run, data preservation effort.
 Imagine the internet and all of mankind's creations are the Library of Alexandria.
-We are the equivalent of 1 person going through every single book with a quill, vial of ink and roll of parchment attempting to copy every book by hand.
+We are the equivalent of one person going through every single book with a quill, vial of ink and roll of parchment attempting to copy every book by hand.

-Our goal is to collect and preserve as much digital content on physical drives as we possibly can to preserve the internet, our culture, and human history in general.
-As of right now, our operation hosts 20TB of drive space, as well as a complete mirror backup of all data.
+Our goal is to collect and preserve as much digital content on physical drives as we possibly can to preserve the internet, our culture, and human history.
+As of right now, our operation hosts 28TB of data, with a complete mirror backup of the aforementioned data.

 What Kind of Content Do We Archive?